-If you’re asking this question in the context of reduced interest rates: “Is refinancing student loans worth it?” — the answer is probably yes!
-Reducing your interest rate may mean that you’ll save money over the life of your loan.
-However, it’s important not just to assume that that’s the case.
+In the context of reduced interest rates, refinancing student loans is probably worth it, especially if you choose a shorter loan term.
+That said, it’s important not to assume anything.
 It’s a good idea to take all calculations and factors into consideration before you pull the trigger on a refinance.

 Private student loan lenders may offer both variable and fixed interest rates.
 Variable interest rates fluctuate depending on the situation in the broader market.
 They may begin at a lower rate but increase over time.
-In contrast, fixed interest rates stay the same throughout your loan term.
+In contrast, fixed interest rates stay the same throughout the life of your loan.
 If you are planning to pay off your loan quickly, you may consider a variable interest rate refinance.

 3. Shorter Repayment Terms

 Your repayment term refers to the number of years that you spend repaying your loan.
 A shorter repayment term may save you money because you’ll pay interest over a fewer number of years.
 In general, loans with a shorter repayment term come with lower interest costs over time but higher monthly payments.
 On the other hand, loans with a longer repayment term usually come with lower monthly payments.